 As Artificial Intelligence (AI) becomes more widely used in our everyday lives to make key decisions, from making recommendations of parole decisions of prisoners to making lending decisions, ensuring fairness in AI is paramount.

-In this blog and my presentation at this month’s O’Reilly conference in London, I’ll be taking a closer look at why producing predictions that can be explained and justified is critical, highlighting the things that need to be considered in order to produce fair outcomes when machine learning systems are put into production.
+At the O’Reilly conference in London, Jaywing took a closer look at why producing predictions that can be explained and justified is critical, highlighting the things that need to be considered in order to produce fair outcomes when machine learning systems are put into production.

 Why the need for fairness in AI?

 As AI is implemented into more areas of our lives, it becomes increasingly important for those systems to be able to explain how they arrive at their decision.
 Many AI applications are still plagued by the ‘black box’ problem of explainability and transparency, limiting the scope of their application.

 It can be difficult to understand how an AI system arrives at a decision, making it difficult to know when problematic behaviours, such as bias, are present.
 For example, in 2016 a high-profile debate raged in the media when Propublica alleged that the COMPAS system which is used to predict which criminals are likely to re-offend - and which is used in determining release decisions – was biased.
 When implementing black box machine learning models, care is needed to avoid undesirable outcomes, and models that we cannot explain or control have the potential to be extremely problematic.

 How does bias creep into AI algorithms?

 “Software is not free of human influence.
 Algorithms are written and maintained by people, and machine learning algorithms adjust what they do based on people’s behaviour.
 As a result, algorithms can reinforce human prejudices,” Miller 2015.